matthew-brett/czi-nibabel/work_plan.md

 We have developed a package, Nitransforms, that can read and process several of the stored parameter files.
-We will integrate Nitransforms into Nibabel, expand tests and documentation, and develop a standard HDF5 format to store transforms, with labels implemented in Xarray and stored with HDF5.
+We will integrate Nitransforms into Nibabel, expand tests and documentation, and saving in standard HDF5 format to store transforms, with labels implemented in Xarray and stored with HDF5.

 Strengthening social foundations